 By taking this time to focus inward, you get to listen to your heart and your instincts, to hear your inner wisdom.
 You get to know yourself, and from there everything you do is heightened with more awareness, more compassion, and over time, with inspiration.
 By tending to your spirit and your body, you become more awake, more present, and more conscious.
 This is what creates real success, the kind of success that allows you to live the life you truly desire.

 We’re not saying any of this is easy.
 It will take discipline and resolve.
 And time.
-Research shows that it takes 21 days to create a new habit, and then 6 weeks of a consistent practice to solidify it.
+They say it takes 21 days to create a new habit, and then 6 weeks of a consistent practice to solidify it.
 And we all know that it often takes months to actually change our behavior.
 This kind of change takes time to work.
 It means breaking old habits, and committing to new ones.
 It means leaving your phone in the kitchen, allowing emails and texts to just sit there unattended.
 It means making time in your morning and evening ritual for rigorous change, challenging yourself to re-program your daily routines.

 But if it could (and it will) shift your life into being healthy, productive, and happy, isn’t it worth it?